codists/English-In-CS-Books/a.md

 - 示例

 Could you give me a rough approximation of how many people will be coming?

+# ask

+- be asking for it/trouble(自找麻烦)

+However, for applications where security matters, we are asking for trouble if we assume that the source or destination address of a packet reliably determines who sent or received that packet(《Operating System Concepts》第 638 页)。

 # automaton & automata